Santa Fe Piggyback Flat Cars

 added some styrene angle as rub rails, and stuck on a brake stand.
 I also replaced the grabs and stirrup steps.

-such cars.
 But it will have to do for now until I have the bandwidth to build a replacement.

 Note: I bought this "Montana" BN trailer because that's where I was born - Montana.